Volkswagen to sell stake in charging unit Electrify America -sources

 Set up in the aftermath of Volkswagen’s emissions cheating scandal that broke in the United States, Electrify America plans to spend $2 billion in the 2017-2026 period to expand charging stations for electric vehicles (EV).

-The unit, whose main rivals include ChargePoint (CHPT.N) and Tesla's (TSLA.O) Supercharger, has 635 charging stations with around 2,850 fast-loading spots up and running, according to its website.
+The unit, whose main rivals include ChargePoint and Tesla’s Supercharger, has 635 charging stations with around 2,850 fast-loading spots up and running, while a further 125 stations are currently planned, according to its website.

-This includes ultra-fast high-speed of up to 350 kilowatt charging stations enabling owners to load their cars in under 20 minutes.
+This includes ultra-fast high-speed 320 kilowatt charging stations enabling owners to load their cars in under 20 minutes.

-The company expects to install or have under development about 800 charging stations with about 3,500 fast chargers by December 2021, expanding to 45 states, including two cross-country routes.
-It also operates solar-powered charging stations.

 Charging infrastructure has attracted several sectors, including utilities, carmakers and big oil firms, all hoping to cash in on a rising demand for electricity in the wake of a global EV rollout.

-Sources told Reuters last week that Renault (RENA.PA) and Shell (RDSa.L) were both interested in becoming co-owners in Ionity, the European EV charging joint venture owned by BMW (BMWG.DE) Hyundai (005380.KS), Ford (F.N), Daimler and VW. read more
+Sources told Reuters last week that Renault and Shell were both interested in becoming co-owners in Ionity, the European EV charging joint venture owned by BMW Hyundai, Ford, Daimler and VW.
+(Additional reporting by Ben Klayman; Editing by Nick Macfie)

 Our Standards: The Thomson Reuters Trust Principles.